ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--100-logs-workflow--main/01-esql/assignment.md

 | WHERE body.text LIKE "* 500 *" // look for messages containing " 500 " in the body
 ```

-If we didn't find "500", we could of course add additional `LIKE` criteria to our `WHERE` clause, like `WHERE body.text LIKE "* 500 *" OR body.text LIKE "* 404 *"`.
+If we didn't find any 500 errors, we could of course add additional `LIKE` criteria to our `WHERE` clause, like `WHERE body.text LIKE "* 500 *" OR body.text LIKE "* 404 *"`.
 We will do a better job of implicitly handling more types of errors once we start parsing our logs.
 For now, though, we got lucky: indeed, we are clearly returning 500 errors for some users.

-# Are the errors affecting everyone?
+# Are the errors affecting all requests?

 The next thing we quickly want to understand is what percentage of requests to our backend services are resulting in 500 errors?